What’s the cost of living in Tbilisi?

 As I mentioned above, our accommodation costs are rather skewed for this trip.
 We rented an apartment on Airbnb for a whole month but only ended up staying for 10 days.
 Nightly prices for whole apartments (not rented rooms) in the same neighborhood start around $19 and average something like $35.
 This means a 10-day stay could cost as little as $190 or $350, which is quite a bit less than what we spent.

-(Speaking of Airbnb, if you use my link to sign up, we both get a credit for travel!)
+(Speaking of Airbnb, if you use my link to sign up, it helps support my work!)

 Transportation costs include flights from Bologna, Italy, plus bag fees and dog travel fees (Luna costs about $50).
 They also include taxis on either end of the journey.
 Obviously, second only to transportation, this is the big expense here.
 And if you’re staying longer or living in Tbilisi, it would be less or non-existent.